-The Program objectives for the MS in nursing include the ability to:
+The Program outcomes for the M.S. in nursing include the abilityto:

-- Demonstrate appropriate breadth and depth of nursing knowledge, and an awareness of the major issues of the discipline of nursing. - Analyze and critique research according to scientific principles to identify gaps in nursing science. - Demonstrate effective communication skills for dissemination of nursing knowledge to appropriate stakeholders. - Demonstrate analytical and critical thinking within nursing. - Exhibit behavior in accordance with the highest ethical standards, values, and practices of the discipline of nursing.
+- 1. Demonstrate appropriate breadth and depth of nursing knowledge, and an awareness of the major issues of the discipline of nursing. - 2.
+Analyze and critique research according to scientific principles to identify gaps in nursing science. - 3.
+Demonstrate effective communication skills for dissemination of nursing knowledgeto appropriate stakeholders. - 4.
+Demonstrate analytical and critical thinking within nursing. - 5.
+Exhibit behavior in accordance with the highest ethical standards, values, and practices of the discipline of nursing.